EshanPrakash/reddit-stock-sentiment/README.md

 Key findings:

-1. Weekly sentiment significantly predicts next week's returns—negatively (r ≈ -0.27 to -0.34, p < 0.05 for all return measures).
+1. Weekly sentiment significantly predicts next week's returns—negatively (r ≈ -0.26 to -0.33, p < 0.05 for market-adjusted and sector-adjusted returns).
 High weekly sentiment is followed by weaker returns, suggesting Reddit optimism acts as a contrarian indicator.

-2. Weekly returns do not significantly predict next week's sentiment (r ≈ +0.17 to +0.23, p > 0.05).
+2. Weekly returns do not significantly predict next week's sentiment (r ≈ +0.17 to +0.26, p > 0.05).
 The positive direction suggests price movements may weakly influence subsequent discussion tone.

 3. Quarterly sentiment shows a non-significant positive relationship with next-quarter returns (r ≈ 0.31, p > 0.14).
 The opposite direction from weekly findings suggests aggregated sentiment may capture different information.